 - Potent serums and lightweight moisturizers

-After choosing a customized facial that’s right for you, you should tell your facialist about your skin sensitivity and concerns so they know what products to use and avoid.
+After choosing the best type of facial for your skin, you should tell your facialist about your skin sensitivity and concerns so they know what products to use and avoid.

 For sensitive skin, try avoiding these common irritants: